lemunozm/message-io/examples/throughput/README.md

-# Throughput benchmark
+# Throughput example

-This example shows the throughput among differents transport in both ways: used by `message-io` and used isolated from the library.
+This example shows the throughput among differents transport in both ways: used by `message-io` and used isolated from the library, natively.

 The aim is to compare two dimensions: different procols among us and the overhead `message-io` adds.